crim-ca/weaver/docs/source/configuration.rst

 - | ``weaver.cwl_processes_dir = <dir-path>``
   | (default: :py:data:`WEAVER_CONFIG_DIR`)
   |
-  | Defines the root directory where to *recursively* and *alphabetically* (as flat list) load any :term:`CWL` file
+  | Defines the root directory where to *recursively* and *alphabetically* load any :term:`CWL` file
     to deploy the corresponding :term:`Process` definitions.
+Files at higher levels are loaded first before moving down into lower directories of the structure.
   |
+  | Any failed deployment from a seemingly valid :term:`CWL` will be logged with the corresponding error message.
+    Loading will proceed by ignoring failing cases according to ``weaver.cwl_processes_register_error`` setting.
+    The number of successful :term:`Process` deployments will also be reported if any should occur.
+  |
   | The value defined by this setting will look for the provided path as absolute location, then will attempt to
     resolve relative path (corresponding to where the application is started from).
-If none of the files can be found, the operation is skipped.
+If no :term:`CWL` file could be found, the operation is skipped.
   |
   | To ensure that this feature is disabled and to avoid any unexpected auto-deployment provided by this functionality,
     simply set setting ``weaver.cwl_processes_dir`` as *undefined* (i.e.: nothing after ``=`` in ``weaver.ini``).